Xmas Elf Ears - includes a Christmas Elf Hat!

 Perfect for Santa's Helpers!
-Includes one pair of ears and an elf hat **!
+Includes one pair of ears and a tiny green Christmas elf hat **!

 Aradani Studios elf ears are considered by many as the best costume prosthetics in the world.
 These are hand-crafted in our home studio by the artists of Aradani with attention to detail and quality.

 Not only do we hand make and inspect each set of ears, we try to use the highest quality materials we can find.
 Often on the road we are told our ears last for years of use, with some people coming back with the same ears after 6-7 years of wearing them!
 Using RMG make-ups (rubber mask grease paint), we are able to paint the ears to match a variety of skin tones.
 You can attach these ears with spirit gum or liquid latex (personally we recommend spirit gum).
 The seam lines can be blended with latex or hidden with the use of an ear cuff as shown in the picture.

 Size: 1 1/2" from the inner-curve to tip. (adds approx. 1/2" to the length of your ears)

 ALLERGY WARNING: Made of Costume Grade Latex